alifadel296/alifadel296/README.md

 ## 📂 Key Projects

 ### 1. **NLP‑Recipes‑Book**

 A hands-on implementation of recipes from _Natural Language Processing Recipes_ by Akshay Kulkarni & Adarsha Shivananda.

 ### 2. **ArSL Recognition**

 A CNN + LSTM pipeline to classify **502 Arabic Sign Language** gestures using the KArSL dataset.

+### 3. **Feel Track**

+A real-time emotion recognition pipeline using MediaPipe for landmark extraction and a hybrid CNN–BiLSTM–Attention model built with TensorFlow/Keras.

 ---